Alec-Shay/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 ### Create the Checkout Step

+Creating the checkout step itself requires these steps:

+1. Add business logic to `processAction`.
+2. Implement the `render`method.
+3. Configure the `ServletContext` for the module.
-Add the implementation for the `processAction` and `render` methods and add a JSP to render the screen for the new checkout step.
+4. Add a JSP to render the custom screen.
+5. Add the language key to `Language.properties`.

+#### 1. Add Business Logic to `processAction`

 Our example will display text on a custom screen, so we do not need any backend processing in the `processAction` implementation.

+#### 2. Implement the `render` Method

 ```java
 @Override